-A collaboration between Columbia University College of Dental Medicine—one of the nation’s top dental schools—and Aetna, Simple Steps to Better Dental Health® is a comprehensive dental information website.
+Aetna and Columbia University College of Dental Medicine—one of the nation’s top dental schools—have collaborated to bring you comprehensive dental information through iTriage®.

 Your infant’s mouth